-We We have communication books that come into preschool and go home every day.
-These are used to exchange information on achievements, exciting events, next steps, concerns, etc between you the parent and the key person.
-Every term we have a parent’s afternoon where you can discuss your child’s progress and read the Learning Journal.
+We Every term we have a parent’s meeting where you can discuss your child’s progress and read the Learning Journal.
 Regular TAC meetings are held between you and any professionals involved.

 Emails can be sent to firstname.lastname@example.org, which is checked daily.
 Birch Hill Preschool also has a facebook page.

 - 3.5: How can I support my child's learning ?